3 TIPS FOR CHOOSING THE RIGHT SKI & SNOWBOARD GOGGLES

 - S3 Screen for sunny weather

-Good ventilation inside the mask also prevents the temperature difference with the outside, and thus reduces the chances of creating condensation and thus fogging.
+Good ventilation inside the goggles also prevent the temperature difference with the outside, and thus reduces the chances of creating condensation and fogging up.

 The number of foam thickness and quality is an important element to consider.
 With double or triple density foam, the Rossignol goggles offer comfort.
 Triple density foam will give you a better fit.